mukesh3710/Ansible/AAP/Linux_Patching/AAP_integration.md

 * Use Surveys to allow dynamic input for the `u_pool` limit when running templates.
 * Monitor job execution logs to troubleshoot issues.

+## Verify Patching Process

+1. Check logs in AAP to ensure tasks are executed correctly.
+2. Verify patching by checking the updated package versions on target hosts.

+This setup ensures an efficient and reusable workflow for Linux patching using AAP and the jump server.

+Let me know if you need further assistance!